diffix/pg_diffix/README.md

 Connect to the banking database (from another shell) for anonymized access:

-`psql -h localhost -p 10432 -d banking -U banking_publish`
+`psql -h localhost -p 10432 -d banking -U banking_trusted`

 To keep the container running you can start it in detached mode and with a restart policy: